Delivering Website Projects on Time

 5. Schedule things for everyone to see

-All agreed sprints are added to a Trello board (our project management system) with relevant dates and assigned roles.
-The Trello board follows a simple approach, sorting sprints into To Do, Doing and Done.
+All agreed sprints are added to Basecamp (our project management system) with relevant dates and assigned roles.

 6. Fallbacks help maintain momentum

-We are responsible for getting the project completed in the timeframe everyone agreed to.
+We are responsible for completing the project in the agreed timeframe.
 We put in fallbacks covering things like no response from the client and unpaid invoices.

-Our Trello board contains areas that cover Scheduling Updates and Additional Work.
-Scheduling Updates is the place for any unplanned changes such as people out stay holidays, sick leave, etc. Additional Work documents anything outside the original scope to keep everything transparent for work, scheduling and billing.
+Our Basecamp project contains areas for Scheduling Updates and Additional Work.
+Scheduling Updates is the place for unplanned changes such as people out stay holiday, sick leave, etc. Additional Work documents anything outside the original scope to keep everything transparent for work, scheduling and billing.

-Factoring in the unplanned gives everyone clarity if timeline does have to change.
+Factoring in the unplanned makes everyone clear if the timeline has to change.